 There will be no progress or activity at the project site for the next eight to twelve weeks, except for trash cleanup and dust control.
 In order to address safety and security concerns at the Lower Bear Arroyo Project, AMAFCA has hired a private security company to patrol the project site.
 Patrols will occur randomly during the day and throughout the night.
-The patrols will start on Monday, September 9, 2019.
+The patrols started on Monday, September 9, 2019.

 Please contact Patrick Chavez at AMAFCA with any suggestions or concerns regarding this project, phone: 884-2215, email: firstname.lastname@example.org.

 Stormwater Quality Information: This project includes construction of a stormwater treatment train.
 What is a treatment train?
 As the stormwater runoff moves through this arroyo – from Wyoming Blvd. to Spain Road – it will pass through a series of controls, each designed to selectively remove pollutants from the stormwater.
 Removing pollutants from the stormwater helps protect the water quality of the Rio Grande and the aquifer.